 Great Museums to visit in Shetland

-- We love the folklore section of the museum – especially the trowie knowe (where Shetland’s trowies or trolls live) – enter at your peril!
+- We love the folklore section of the Shetland Museum and Archives – especially the trowie knowe (where Shetland’s trowies or trolls live) – enter at your peril!

-- Shetland Museum has fabulous events for young visitors (Mootie Moosecraft activities) and for older visitors (Dus Du Mind reminiscing sessions)
+- Shetland Museum and Archives has fabulous events for young visitors (Mootie Moosecraft activities) and for older visitors (Dus Du Mind reminiscing sessions).

-- There’s a great gift shop at Shetland Museum and a superb cafe in the Hay’s Dock Café Restaurant.
+- There’s a great gift shop at Shetland Museum and Archive and a superb cafe in the Hay’s Dock Café Restaurant.

-Entrance to the Shetland Museum is free and the museum is open from Monday to Saturday, from 1000 to 1600 and on Sunday from 1200 to 1700.
+Entrance to the Shetland Museum and Archives is free and the museum is open from Monday to Saturday, from 10:00 to 16:00 and on Sunday from 12:00 to 17:00.

-Find out more about the Shetland Museum here.
+Find out more about the Shetland Museum and Archives here.

 - The Shetland Bus story – when Shetland fishing boats delivered supplies to occupied Norway and brought back refugees during WW2 is excellently documented in the Scalloway Museum.